Mask-wearing guidance for people with cold symptoms to protect risk groups in the Balearic Islands.

 Critical analysis

-Since 4 December 2025, the authorities in the Balearic Islands have recommended that people with cold or flu symptoms wear a mouth-and-nose covering when in contact with at-risk groups.
+Since 4 December 2025, the Balearic Islands' recommendation on masks is that people with cold or flu symptoms wear a mouth-and-nose covering when in contact with at-risk groups.
 At the same time, the Spanish Ministry of Health in Madrid has adopted a national action plan with four risk levels that regions can adapt individually.
 On paper this sounds like a graduated approach.
 In practice, however, much remains vague: a recommendation is not a rule, and without clear communication and concrete implementation steps it only reaches those who are already cautious.

 On the ground in Palma you can see this: at the Mercado de l'Olivar someone coughs under the apple stall, on bus line 3 commuters exchange quiet sentences, and in the café on Passeig del Born an older woman sits alone with her coffee — but a clearly visible request to keep distance or to provide masks is often missing.
 Such everyday scenes show that recommendations can easily be drowned out by the city's noise level.